-63. Developing a Student-Centered Mindset
+38. Developing a Student-Centered Mindset

-member trainers Time: 60 minutes Audience: ESPs
+Audience: ESPs

 Students are a complex makeup of their cultural background, socio-economic status, maturation and mental health.
 This course will help you develop an awareness of these factors and provide you with additional resources to be more effective in working with all students.